Making Fish Paste at Home

 Before the advent of mechanized processing, fish paste (魚漿) was made in large mortar by smashing the ingredients with pestle.
 White fish is smashed until completely disintegrated, and then egg white, starch and seasonings are added.
 Occasionally you can still find a traditional fish paste store using these ancient tools.
 Now though, we can make fish paste successfully in the home kitchen using a food processor.

 To make fish paste, select white fish with very firm meat.
-I like to use pollock or shark.
+I like to use pollock or cod.
 Along with good arrowroot starch they make excellent chewy fish paste.
 I strongly suggest you get arrowroot starch for this recipe and not cornstarch.
 All ingredients should also be kept at a very cold temperature.
 In this recipe I suggest the use of ice cube during blending to keep the temperature low.

 Fish Paste Ingredients